hazyarc/war/README.txt

-War add team deathmatch and capture-the-flag to Minecraft SMP.
+War adds team deathmatch and capture-the-flag to Minecraft SMP.

 The plugin started on hMod but was ported to bukkit from v0.3 on.